RaphaelTarita/skullgame-server/README.md

 - `users[].displayName`: the users' display name
 - `users[].passHash`: the SHA-256 hash (hexadecimal, lowercase) of the users' password
 - `users[].admin` (default: `false`): whether the user has admin rights or not
+- `environment.host`: The host domain on which the server is running
+- `environment.port` (default: `8443`): The port on which the server should listen
+- `environment.maxManagerThreads` (default: `4`): The maximum number of threads that will be allocated specifically to games management.
+The actual number of threads will be at most this number, but capped by the number of logical processors of the machine
 - `features.reverseProxy` (default: `false`): set this to `true` if you're running your server behind a reverse proxy (it will cause IPs to be resolved correctly for logging and similar stuff).
 If you don't run the server behind a reverse proxy, **set this to `false`**!
 - `features.autoHeadResponse` (default: `true`): Whether the server should automatically answer `HEAD` requests for its endpoints
-- `environment.maxManagerThreads` (default: `4`): The maximum number of threads that will be allocated specifically to games management.
-The actual number of threads will be at most this number, but capped by the number of logical processors of the machine

 Once you have configured all these settings and put them in `server-config/config.json`, you are ready to run the server!